aimms/how-to/C_Deployment/Deploy_DataServerComm_7_Interrupt.rst

 Introduction
 ------------

-We saw how to remove the "Busy" veil during a solve process in a :doc:`previous article<Deploy_DataServerComm_3_RemoveVeil>` to let the user be in control of the application while a procedure execution is running in the background.
-However, we also lose the ability to interrup this background process which was available as a "Cancel" button on the veil.
-This article will guide you on how to interrupt a procedure executing in the server session when the veil has been disabled.
+We saw how to remove the "Busy" veil :doc:`previous article<Deploy_DataServerComm_3_RemoveVeil>` to let the user be in control of the application while a procedure execution is running in the background.
+However, we also lose the ability to interrupt this background process which was available as a "Cancel" button on the veil.
+This article will guide you on how to interrupt this procedure executing in the server session when the veil has been disabled.

 Implementation
 --------------